Archaeological Research & Excavations at Keem Bay, Achill Island (2009-18)

-The Keem Bay Project (2009 to present) is an AAFS research strand focused on the fascinating post-medieval settlement at Keem Bay Achill Island.
+The Keem Bay Project (2009–2018) is an AAFS research strand focused on the fascinating post-medieval settlement at Keem Bay Achill Island.
 The project is making important contributions to our understanding of household and material culture in pre-Famine Mayo, as well as to the dating and character of rundale settlement in Ireland.

 Keem is a sheltered valley on the western-most tip of Achill Island.
 The first-edition OS map (1838) shows a substantial clustered settlement of 40 buildings in the valley, surrounded by a large area of enclosed cultivation ridges.
 Ethnographic and historical evidence suggests that Keem was a seasonally occupied settlement associated with transhumance, although the archaeological evidence is not so clear.
 Writing in 1839 Ceasar Otway, a Protestant clergyman from Tipperary noted that Keem was

 ‘only inhabited in summer … the owners of the village … have other houses in a distant part of the island, where they spend the winter and spring; thence they come when their oats and potatoes are planted and spend the summer months, herding their cattle on these heights, and leading a pastoral life (1839, 399-401).

 This assertion was echoed by later ethnographic work undertaken by O’Kelly in the 1940s, who reported that Keem was a booley settlement used by the people of Slievemore (O Moghrain and O Duilearga 1943, 169).